SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle/battle_carcass_data_qc.md

 **NA and Unknown Values**

--   80.6 % of values in the `river_mile` column are NA.
+-   14.6 % of values in the `fork_length` column are NA.

 ## Explore Categorical variables: